Detection of a R\'enyi Index Dependent Transition in Entanglement Entropy Scaling: Discussion

 \section{Discussion}

 This work was motivated by the fact that the entanglement quantity of primary theoretical interest for pure states is the von Neumann entropy $S_1$, while in experiments and in quantum Monte Carlo (QMC) the readily accessible quantity is typically a single integer \ren entropy, most often $S_2$ \cite{Daley:2012rt,Islam:2015ap,Hastings:2010xx}.
 In many familiar settings $S_2$ and $S_1$ share the same leading scaling with subsystem size, which has encouraged using $S_2$ as a proxy for $S_1$.
 However, the ground states of the Motzkin and Fredkin spin chains provide a clear counterexample: the dominant scaling of $S_\alpha$ changes qualitatively as a function of the \ren index, with a sharp crossover near $\alpha=1$ \cite{Sugino:2018}.
 Our results demonstrate that such ``\renh index-dependent'' scaling is not an isolated curiosity of highly constrained spin models: once a conservation law is present, it can arise from a simple and physically transparent mechanism.
+While we restrict our examples to one dimension for clarity of presentation, the results admit a straightforward generalization to higher dimensions.
+In the spectral analysis, replacing $\ell$ and $L$ with $\ell^d$ and $L^d$,respectively, preserves the entanglement scaling transition in $d$-dimensions.
+Similarly, the explicit state construction can be extended to higher-dimensional geometries in a natural way.
+We emphasize that the transition is driven by the \ren index weighting different charge sectors differently, rather than by spatial structure or locality constraints, and as such does not rely on any feature specific to one dimension.

 With a conserved charge, the reduced density matrix $\hat{\rho}_A$ is block diagonal, and Eq.~\eqref{eq:SPq_alpha} expresses the total \ren entanglement entropy as a nonlinear combination of the symmetry-resolved entropies $S_\alpha(q_A)$ and the charge distribution $P_{q_A}$.
 The dependence on $\alpha$ enters through the weights $P_{q_A}^\alpha$: for $\alpha>1$ these weights suppress rare sectors, while for $\alpha<1$ they enhance them.
 Equivalently, $S_\alpha$ is controlled by a \emph{tilted} distribution $P_{q_A}^{(\alpha)}\propto P_{q_A}^\alpha$ in Eq.~\eqref{eq:Savg4}.
 This bias implies that a state can hide substantial entanglement in rare symmetry sectors: it will be essentially invisible to $S_{\alpha>1}$ but can dominate $S_{\alpha\le 1}$.
 Our explicit number-conserving construction in Sec.~\ref{Sec:ManyBodyStateExample} demonstrates this scenario concretely: by combining (i) sectors whose internal entanglement scales as $\ln\binom{\ell}{q_A}$ with (ii) a distribution $P_{q_A}$ whose width grows subextensively, we obtain $S_{\alpha>1}\asymp\ln\ell$ while $S_1$ is parametrically larger, $S_1\asymp \ell^{1/2}\ln\ell$ (and becomes extensive for $\alpha<1$).
 In this sense the ``transition'' in the leading scaling of $S_\alpha$ reflects a change in which charge sectors dominate the replica sum, rather than a thermodynamic phase transition.